lukeyigechen/lukeyigechen.github.io/_teaching/cuhk-ling3204-fa22.md

 * Term project (50%): Students will design an empirical research project investigating an issue in L2 acquisition individually.
   * Abstract (10%): max.
 350 words, excl. references
   * Proposal (40%): max.
 3,000 words, excl. references and appendices
 * Attendance at lectures and tutorials is required.
-5% will be deducted from the final score in cases where students miss three or more lectures/tutorials without a legitimate reason
+5% will be deducted from the final score in cases where students miss three or more lectures/tutorials without a legitimate reason.

 ### Course schedule
 <!--